riceissa/issarice.com/wiki/claims-about-ddt.md

 # Introduction

 Here I try to isolate and itemize claims that come up in the "DDT debate".
-I then list the main positions I see on the topic, and which of these claims one must take to believe these positions.
+I then list the main overall positions I see on the topic, and which of these claims one must take to believe these positions.

 # Claims